Notice

 Upload to a local instance of AQtive Guard↑

-If you’re using AQtive Guard on-premises, use the --api-base-url
+If you’re using AQtive Guard on-premises, use the --api-base-url parameter to point the

 API client to your local instance.